Kajwang230/MyResponsiveWebsite/README.md

-# MyResponsiveWebsite
+# Responsive-web-design
-This code is for responsive website
+A responsive web page for use by wide ranges of  screen pixel dimensions